Canadian Regulations for Travel Agencies in a Nutshell

 tico Ontario Certification

-Ontarians have two pathways to becoming TICO-certified.
-There is a simpler process for hosted advisors, who only need to a.) align with a TICO-certified agency and b.) have a “pass certificate” (proof they passed the TICO exam).
+more straightforward process for hosted advisors, who only need to a.) align with a TICO-certified agency and b.) have a "pass certificate" (proof they passed the TICO exam).

 Lucky for you, dear Ontarian, we outline both processes below!